Image Fusion

 Sharpening Factor Used to adjust the clarity of the fused image.
 The default is 1.
 Double

 Resampling Method Sets the resampling method after image fusion.
-Options include Nearest, Bilinear, and Cubic.
+Provides three options: Nearest, Bilinear, and Cubic.
 The default is Bilinear.
-For more method details, refer to Resampling Method.
+For more information on methods, please refer to Resampling Method.
 ResampleMethod

 Export Directory